 - Then on a dinner plate, combine panko bread crumbs, dried basil, dried oregano, paprika, granulated garlic, and a pinch of salt.

 - One at a time, dip each artichoke heart into the batter and fully coat it.
 Tap off any excess batter.
 Then dredge it in the panko bread crumb mixture until it's covered.
 Put the artichoke heart into air fryer basket.
-Continue breading each artichoke heart until they are finished.
+Continue breading each one until they are finished.
 Lightly spritz the breaded artichoke hearts with oil (optional).
-Then put the air fryer basket back into the air fryer.

 - Air fry at 360 degrees for 8 minutes, stopping once to flip the artichoke hearts.
 Remove from air fryer and serve with vegan aioli.